linjujose/chefrecipes/README.md

 * Add bootstrap framework to the app

-* Create Navbar and footer for home page
+* Create Navbar for the home page

+* Create footer and its CSS classes

 * Chef - Recipes data model

-*

 * ...